 In our opinion, most good Australian All-Mountain ski choices have moderate tip rocker but minimal tail rocker.
 A small amount of tip rocker has nearly no drawbacks unless you are skiing FIS race courses.

-Stiffness is a quality often overlooked online because there is no objective measurement that is standardised.
+Ski Flex (or how stiff the skis are) is a quality often overlooked online because there is no objective measurement that is standardised.
 Yet a ski that is too stiff or too soft is often a major reason why a ski isn’t suitable.
 If you are a Beginner skier look on the softer end of the spectrum.
 Advanced/expert skiers can handle and normally enjoy a stiffer ski.

 Despite how much reviewers rave about stiff skis, if you aren’t a very confident skier you’ll likely enjoy a softer flexing ski.
 Stiff skis get caught up more in variable snow and are harder to manoeuvre unless you have excellent technique.